 If we're discussing by the amount of malt extract used in the brewing process then the highest degree is served in a bottle by 'Pernstein' from Pardubice.

-'Kopparberg' (a Sweedish pear cider), a glutten free beer like 'Celia' ( 'bez lepku 4%), but Czech are not going for cans and 0,33 ml bottles at all.
+You can find on the shelves of Czech supermakets also commercial and fancy models and cans - 'Kopparberg' (a Sweedish pear cider), a glutten free beer like 'Celia' ( 'bez lepku 4%), but Czech are not going for cans and 0,33 ml bottles at all.

 UPDATE!
 Someone asked us where is 'Lobkowicz', 'Krušovice' and 'Poutnik ' from our list .
 Oh, now we remember - we tried 'Lobkowicz' and 'Krušovice' since we got to CR - 'Krušovice' very good, 'Lobkowicz' we cannot remember much.
 But not 'Poutnik ' at all, so we've been offered this list with all the places in Brno where we can find the beer.
 Now we remember even more - we tried Policka in Boro pub - nice.